Skip to main content

 Moravian University’s Master of Arts in Clinical Counseling is designed to help you transform both individually and professionally.
 Our students benefit from state-of-the art training in a blended curriculum utilizing online, hybrid, and live classroom formats, taught by seasoned clinicians who are experts in the field.
 Graduates of the program will be trained to demonstrate their commitment to evidenced-based treatment, life-long learning and counseling practice that is committed to social justice.

-This program prepares students for Pennsylvania State licensure and will also grant graduates three certificates upon graduation:
+This program prepares students for Pennsylvania State licensure and will also grant graduates three additional benefits upon graduation:

 • Trauma Certificate